ToxaDex/ToxaDex/README.md

 ## 🔒 License

-This SDK is open-source and available under the [MIT License](./LICENSE).
+This SDK is open-source and available under the [Apache License 2.0](./LICENSE).

 ---